ryssbowh/pingu-forms-module/README.md

 Types define how the value of a field must be handled (Boolean, Model, Text etc), those types define methods, for example how to modify the db query when filtering on this type of field.
 Or how to set the value of the field when given a value.

 It also define whether or not the associated field define relationships (for a model), which is used when saving a model.

+Types methods :

+- `addValidationRules` : add validation rules for that field
+- `setModelValue` : sets a model field value with a value coming from a form
+- `filterQueryModifier` : Query modifier when querying (filtering) on this type.
+- `saveRelationships` : Saves relationships for this type
+- `destroyRelationships`: Destroys relationships for that type.

 ### groups
 Fields can be organized in groups, and you have many methods available to move them around (`HasFields` and `HasGroups` traits).
 If you don't define groups for your form, they will all go into a 'default' group.